Tane falls from a ladder at home and injures his back. After his fall, he is unable to manage his job and needs to take time off work.

 Tane says that he would like to have the surgery as he wants to go back to work as a builder and is worried he will lose his job.
 He tells Dr Scott-Young that he would prefer to have the L5-S1 TDR surgery.
 At the end of the appointment, Tane is given an information pack, detailing the L5-S1 TDR surgery.

-After the insurer approves Tane’s surgery, a consent appointment is arranged.
-Tane brings a list of questions he has about the surgery and his return to work.
+Tane has a further appointment where he discusses going ahead with the procedure with Dr Scott-Young.
+He brings a list of questions he has about the surgery and his return to work.
 Dr Scott-Young answers his questions and completes a detailed consent form with Tane.

 After his appointment with his surgeon, Tane is assisted by our Surgical Co-ordinators to book a surgery date and make the arrangements for his admission to hospital.